mrudulmamtani/ModelSec-with-Langkit/README.md

 Open the Jupyter notebook (`LangKit_on_HuggingFace_Models.ipynb`) and follow the instructions in the notebook.

-## Contributing

-Contributions are welcome!
-Please read our Contributing Guide and our Code of Conduct for details on our code of conduct and the process for submitting pull requests to us.

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details.